kratiuk/commentlinking/README.md

 - 🎯 Inline links in comments that jump to anchors
 - 🖍️ Smart decorations to highlight only the preview text
 - 📋 Copy anchor ID from the Anchors view
+- 📖 Markdown Preview with anchors and links support
+- 🙈 Ignore files on all levels (`.gitignore`, `.commentlinkingignore`, `.git/.commentlinkingignore`)

 ---